unitaryfoundation/qlass/README.md

 uv sync --all-groups
 ```

-If you don't have `uv` installed, you can install it via pip:
+If you don't have `uv` installed, you can checkout the installation instructions [here](https://docs.astral.sh/uv/getting-started/installation/).
+Or, you can install it via pip:

 ```bash
 pip install uv